afterlogic/aurora-module-dropbox/README.md

 # aurora-module-dropbox
-Adds ability to work with Dropbox file storage inside Aurora Files module
+Adds ability to work with Dropbox